 Should I Take My Own Carseat for Travel?

-If we’ll be doing any driving or riding in a car at a travel destination, our family chooses to take our own carseats.
-There are some instances in which we do not need a carseat at our destination (if we’re exclusively taking public transportation).
+If we’ll be doing any driving or riding in a car at a travel destination, our family always travels with our own carseats.
+There are some instances in which we do not need a carseat at our destination (like if we’re exclusively taking public transportation).
 In those cases, we typically choose to not bring a travel carseat just for the flight.
 (More info on flying with carseats below.)

-But if we know we’ll be in a car, we always bring our own.
-Here are some of the pros and cons of bringing your own seats versus renting a carseat from a car rental agency or another service, and how we made our decision:
+But if we know we’ll be in a car, we always bring our own carseats for travel.
+Here are some of the pros and cons of bringing your own car seats versus renting a carseat from a car rental agency or another service:

 Pros of Bringing Your Own Carseat for Travel